 Things To Do

 Living History: Both Shiloh and Corinth host several living history events throughout the year, mostly from April to October.
-The major event each year is the Battle of Shiloh anniversary living history demonstration.

 Special Events: Numerous special events are held each year at both sites.
 These range from monument dedications to in-depth hiking tours to natural resources programs.